Lakshmiabbaraju/Pandas-challenge/README.md

 # Pandas-challenge

-This repository contains data analysis performed using Pandas and Jupyter Notebooks for Challenge 4 of Data Analytics Bootcamp at University of Toronto.
+This repository contains data analysis performed using Pandas and Jupyter Notebooks for Module 4

 The analysis is based on the data provided in two CSV files for schools and students for the district.